Iykeln/IgboNLP/README.md

 # IgboTaggedCorpus

-It contains 10 different files of Part-of-Speech (POS) tagged Igbo corpus.
+It is a folder in IgboNLP repo that contains 10 different files of Part-of-Speech (POS) tagged Igbo corpus.
 There are different genres of the corpus, viz; novel, religion, story, news, poem and essay.

 The files that start with fiction is a corpus from a novel, ITC is a religious corpus, story, news, poem and essay.